Volunteer Opportunities

 Prepare, Drop off or serve a meal at our shelter

-Your church, business, student group, or civic organization can make a lasting impact by preparing and serving a breakfast, lunch or dinner at Opportunity House.
+Your church, business, student group, or civic organization volunteers can make a lasting impact by preparing and serving a breakfast, lunch or dinner at Opportunity House homeless shelter.
 Your small group (5-10 people) plans the meal of your choice on the date of your choice.
 Buy the food and prepare the meal at home or in our full-service kitchen.
 Then choose to serve it or drop it off and our team will serve it to our clients.
 We welcome both adults and kids aged 10 and over.
 View our cooking guidelines.

 Join a committee